 Look at the sale price of similar HVAC businesses as a guide.
 You can use sites like BizBuySell or Axial for comps.

-The most common method of valuing HVAC companies is with the Income Approach, which utilizes the EBITDA Method.
+The most common method of valuing HVAC companies is with the Income Approach, which utilizes the EBITDA calculator.

 EBITDA is short for Earnings Before Interest, Taxes, Depreciation, and Amortization, and represents a business’s operating profitability without the impacts of financing or accounting decisions.